shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-forecasting-services.md

 The API services described on this page are designed to help you learn about inventory availability and contention.
 [Forecast Inventory-Multi Service](#forecast-inventory-multi-service) and [Forecast Contention-Multi Service](#forecast-contention-multi-service) are fully supported services.

 > [!NOTE]
-> The Inventory Forecasting Services support both legacy guaranteed delivery line items (GDLI) and guaranteed delivery augmented line items (GDALI).
+> The Inventory Forecasting Services support both legacy Guaranteed Delivery Line Items (GDLI) and Guaranteed Delivery Augmented Line Items (GDALI).
 The following will help you make proper forecasting requests for these different line item types:
 >
 > - **Legacy GDLIs**
 >   - Legacy GDLIs support campaigns, but do not support splits.
->   - If you do not have multiple child campaigns, pass an empty array (`campaigns: [ ]`)
+>   - If you do not have multiple child campaigns, pass an empty array (`campaigns: [ ]`).
 >   - For more information, see [Using Multiple Campaigns with a Guaranteed Line Item](../monetize/using-multiple-campaigns-with-a-guaranteed-line-item.md).
 > - **GDALIs**
 >   - GDALIs support splits, but do not support campaigns.
 >   - When you include split details in your request, you can use the query string parameter `split_breakout=true` to return a forecast
 >     broken down by individual splits as well as the line item as a whole.
->   - The  GDALI UI uses Inventory Forecasting Services for its **Forecasting Footer** (for more information, see the "Forecasting" section in [Create a Guaranteed Delivery Augmented Line Item](../monetize/create-a-guaranteed-delivery-line-item-gdali.md)).
+>   - The  GDALI UI uses Inventory Forecasting Services for its **Forecasting Footer**.
+For more information, see the "Forecasting" section in [Create a Guaranteed Delivery Augmented Line Item](../monetize/create-a-guaranteed-delivery-line-item-gdali.md).

 ## Forecast inventory-multi service